 The snowy bus stop where Dmitri once waited is dark and cold.

-"My mother of course didn't live to see the public performance of Shostakovich's Seventh Symphony, but many others did."
+ADULT KATYA (V.O.)
+My mother of course didn't live to see the public performance of Shostakovich's Seventh Symphony, but many others did.

 This fades into the view of the same bus stop in the springtime.
 Where once was snow and a frozen corpse is now a young woman in a springtime dress flirting gaily with a soldier while waiting for the bus.

-"On April 9, 1942 Shostakovich played his Seventh Symphony in public with a full orchestra.
-But I think my mother's private performance meant more to her than anything else could have."
-The park where Dmitri and Marina rested while taking her dead mother-in-law to the cemetery is snowy and gray.
-"After my mother died Dmitri volunteered to be a driver on the Road of Life.
-I don't know what happened to him after that."
-The park is now green with springtime flowers everywhere, children run past the bench where Dmitri and Marina once sat.
+ADULT KATYA (V.O.)
+(CONT'D) On April 9, 1942 Shostakovich played his Seventh Symphony in public with a full orchestra.
+But I think my mother's private performance meant more to her than anything else could have.

+EXT.
+PARK - DAY

+The park where Dmitri and Marina rested while taking her dead mother-in-law to the cemetery is snowy and gray...

+ADULT KATYA (V.O.)
+After my mother died Dmitri volunteered to be a driver on the Road of Life.
+I don't know what happened to him after that.

+...now a green park with springtime flowers everywhere, children run past the bench where Dmitri and Marina once sat.
 Couples stroll hand in hand along the paths, basking in the sun.

-"Someone said his truck went under when the ice became soft and he drowned.
+ADULT KATYA (V.O.)
+(CONT'D) Someone said his truck went under when the ice became soft and he drowned.
 Someone else heard he stayed on the other shore, outside of the blockade.
-I don't know."
+I don't know.

 Empty immobile trolley cars sit frozen onto their tracks in the middle of the street.

-"My mother died on the ninety-seventh day of the siege.
+ADULT KATYA (V.O.)
+My mother died on the ninety-seventh day of the siege.
 That winter of 1941 was the worst.
-They estimate that thousands died every day of starvation."
-The scene morphs into a springtime scene of a trolley car full of life, zooming down the street, people jumping on and off as it slows down.
+They estimate that thousands died every day of starvation.

+This changes into a springtime scene of a trolley car full of life, zooming down the street, people jumping on and off as it slows down.

-"We would have to endure 803 more days of the siege."
+ADULT KATYA (V.O.)
+(CONT'D) We would have to endure 803 more days of the siege.

+INT.
+BAKERY - DAY

 The bakery is empty and cold and dark, no food of any kind.

-"Nearly one and a half million people died in the siege of Leningrad, half the population of the city."
-The bakery now thrives with plenty of bread and even some pastries.
+ADULT KATYA (V.O.)
+Nearly one and a half million people died in the siege of Leningrad, half the population of the city.

+Now seen as a thriving bakery with plenty of bread and even some pastries.
 Women chat idly and happily as they wait their turn in line.
 A young child peers into the pastry case and licks his lips in anticipation.